kareltucek/Notifier/README.md

 Notifier
 ========

-This is a simple repetitive notifier/reminder intended for (e.g.) habit improvement or regular exercises.
+This is a simple repetitive notifier/reminder intended for (e.g.) habit improvement or regular exercises, written for Android phones.

 Usage/Features:
 - Basic function - every x minutes, it discretely vibrates.
 That's all.
 No interaction needed.